PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 inputs.
 The deferred final Slice/pre-Concat pair still requires a separate pass-module compatibility-wrapper checkpoint before safe extraction.

+## Pre-Concat NHWC pass-module owner characterization

+The lowerer-resident `_optimize_transpose_pre_concat_nhwc_chains` composite was selected as the prerequisite for the deferred final Slice/pre-Concat pair.
+It currently invokes indexed NHWC Concat cleanup, quantized indexed cleanup, and the legacy fallback in that order, then returns one aggregate integer counter.
+The first two stages share the caller's layout state and diagnostics; the legacy stage remains model-only.

+The focused characterization fixes this order, argument identity, recognized counter aggregation, ignored-detail behavior, public lowerer compatibility name, and final one-counter schema.
+A strict expected failure requires the implementation to move to `passes/pre_concat_nhwc_layout.py` while the lowerer function becomes a one-return compatibility wrapper.
+No production source changed.

+Implementation must import the three existing pass-module owners directly, without callback injection or a lowerer import, preserve all four production uses, and leave the existing legacy lowerer wrapper available to callers.
+Keep the phase-result store at 128/128 and do not create, update, or reopen a pull request.

+Sequential characterization under core-only `uv` completed with `2 passed, 1 xfailed in 0.57s`; the sole xfail is the intentionally absent pass-module owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: